lambert-p/sdstuff/README.md

 Launch your SNES emulator, **RetroArch**, by going to Start > Games > RetroArch.
 Load the game in to RetroArch by going to `Main Menu > Load Content > Playlists > Import Content > Scan Directory > <Scan this Directory>` (it should already be pointed at the right place, namely, `/run/media/mmcblk0p1/Emulation/roms`.

 From the main RetroArch screen, scroll down to the bottom of the left menu to the Super Nintendo Entertainment System, select Super Metroid, pick an appropriate core, and hit Run.
-The game should load and also give you notifications about your achievement progress if you entered your RetroAchievements credentials during the Emu Deck install.
+The game should load and also give you notifications about your achievement progress if you entered your RetroAchievements credentials during the EmuDeck install.
 Nice!!!
 Ok, hold `Start + Select` simultaneously to close out of the game.

 ## Further Setup

 Ok we have our emulators installed, we have Syncthing set up to easily manage ROMs (etc), and we got our first ROM to load.
 Awesome progress.

-Emu Deck comes with a program that will detect your ROMs and add them as "non-Steam games" to Steam for you. **I HIGHLY HIGHLY HIGHLY HIGLY RECOMMEND DOING THIS. ** Launching your emulated games within Steam is not only a lot easier than going to Desktop mode, but also allows you to manage custom keybindings a lot easier.
+EmuDeck comes with a program that will detect your ROMs and add them as "non-Steam games" to Steam for you. **I HIGHLY HIGHLY HIGHLY HIGLY RECOMMEND DOING THIS.** Launching your emulated games within Steam is not only a lot easier than going to Desktop mode, but also allows you to manage custom keybindings a lot easier.

-In order to do this, first things first:
+In order to do this:
 - Be in Desktop Mode
 - Close out of Steam (on the task bar, right click > Exit Steam)
 - Launch the EmuDeck program from your Desktop